Renovate vs Move Cost Calculator

 | Flexibility | Good if you are committed to your current area long term | Good if you anticipate future moves or changing needs |

 Use the calculator alongside these qualitative factors.
-A purely financial answer may not capture what matters most to you, such as proximity to family, school quality, or how much you value a particular neighborhood.
+A purely financial answer may not capture what matters most to you, such as proximity to family, school quality, yard size, commute time, or how much disruption you are willing to accept during a renovation.

 Limitations and Assumptions

 This tool is intentionally simple so you can understand the math.
-Because of that, it relies on several important assumptions and has limitations you should keep in mind:
+Because of that, it relies on several important assumptions you should keep in mind:

-- No interest rate or tax projections: The calculator assumes your monthly housing costs stay constant over the evaluation period.
-It does not model interest rate resets, property tax changes, insurance premium changes, or HOA increases.
+- No interest rate or tax projections: the calculator assumes your monthly housing costs stay constant over the evaluation period.
+It does not model rate resets, property tax changes, insurance premium changes, or HOA increases.

-- No home price appreciation or equity effects: It does not estimate how renovations might increase your home’s value or how buying a different home might affect long‑term equity growth.
+- No home price appreciation or equity effects: it does not estimate how renovations might raise your home’s value or how buying a different home might affect long-term equity growth.

-- No ongoing maintenance adjustments: Routine maintenance and repair costs are not separately modeled.
-They are implicitly assumed to be similar across options or included in your monthly cost estimates.
+- No ongoing maintenance adjustments: routine maintenance and repair costs are not separately modeled.
+They are implicitly assumed to be similar across options or already included in your monthly cost estimates.

-- No renovation overruns or delays: The renovation budget is treated as a fixed number.
-In reality, project costs and timelines often change.
-Consider padding your renovation estimate to reflect potential overruns.
+- No renovation overruns or delays: the renovation budget is treated as fixed.
+In reality, project costs and timelines often change, so adding a contingency is wise.

-- No tax or legal advice: The comparison does not account for tax deductions, capital gains rules, or closing‑cost deductibility.
-Consult a qualified professional for personalized tax or legal guidance.
+- No tax or legal advice: the comparison does not account for deductions, capital gains rules, or transaction-specific legal issues.

-- No inflation adjustment: All dollars are treated as today’s dollars; the tool does not discount future cash flows to present value or adjust for inflation.
+- No inflation adjustment: all dollars are treated as today’s dollars.
+The tool does not discount future cash flows to present value.

 Using the Calculator Effectively